 Article IV, Section 8, of Alaska's Constitution establishes the membership of the Council as three non-attorney members appointed by the Governor and confirmed by the Legislature, three attorney members appointed by the Board of Governors of the Alaska Bar Association, and the Chief Justice of the Supreme Court of Alaska who serves, ex officio, as Chair.
-The Chief Justice shall only vote when to do so could change the result, which rarely happens.
+The Chief Justice shall vote only when to do so could change the result, a situation which occurs rarely.

-The Constitution provides that all appointments shall be made "with due consideration to area representation and without regard to political affiliation."
-A majority of both houses of the

-Legislature must confirm the non-attorney appointments, while the Board of Governors of the Alaska Bar Association appoints the attorney members after conducting advisory elections among Bar members within local judicial districts.
+The Constitution provides that all appointments to the Council shall be made "with due consideration to area representation and without regard to political affiliation."
+A majority of both houses of the Legislature must confirm the non-attorney appointments, while the Board of Governors of the Alaska Bar Association appoints the attorney members after conducting advisory elections among Bar members within local judicial districts.
 Members serve six-year, staggered terms.
 They serve as volunteers and receive no compensation other than reimbursement for travel expenses.

-There have been changes in the Council membership since the last report.
-A historical roster of the Council's membership is in Appendix A and on the Council's website, which may be accessed at www.ajc.state.ak.us.
+The Council's membership has changed since the last report.
+Appendix A and the Council's website (www.ajc.state.ak.us) both contain a historical roster of the Council's membership.
 Current members include: